svelte-librarian/sv-use/packages/website/src/lib/docs/getting-started/introduction.md

----
-slug: introduction
-title: Introduction
+# Introduction

-description: SvelteUse is a collection of Svelte 5 utilities based on runes.
-It is assumed that you are at least somewhat familiar with the runes system.\nYou can use it with SvelteKit and with Svelte-only apps as it doesn't rely on Sveltekit-specific features.
+SvelteUse is a collection of Svelte 5 utilities based on runes.
+It is assumed that you are at least somewhat familiar with the runes system.

----
+You can use it with SvelteKit and with Svelte-only apps as it doesn't rely on Sveltekit-specific features.

 ## Installation